Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 - Does dog hair gross you out?
 If you want a dog breed that will not shed much, there are several good choices available.

 - Do you dislike a dog that barks a lot?
+If noise is an issue, you'll want to choose a quiet breed.

 Should I Get a Purebred Dog?